go-andiamo/csvamp/README.md

 - Support for common field types: `bool`,`int`,`int8`,`int16`,`int32`,`int64`,`uint`,`uint8`,`uint16`,`uint32`,`uint64`,`float32`,`float64`,`string`
   - and pointers to those types
   - quoted detection on string pointers
-- Support for additional types - when they implement either `csvamp.CsvUnmarshaler` or `encoding.TextUnmarshaler`
+- Support for additional types - when they implement `csvamp.CsvUnmarshaler`, `csvamp.CsvQuotedUnmarshaler` or `encoding.TextUnmarshaler`
-- Support for embedded structs (but not nested structs)
+- Support for embedded structs and nested structs
 - Map struct fields to CSV field index or header name (using `csv` tag)
 - Adaptable to varying CSVs
-- Post processor option for validation or finalising struct
+- Post processor option for validating and/or finalising struct
-- Optional error handler for tracking errors without halting read
+- Optional error handler for tracking errors without halting reads

 ---